dnzblgn/Fastener_Agent/README.md

 # Documentation for RAG System with Image Processing

 ## Overview
 This system integrates **Retrieval-Augmented Generation (RAG)** with **image classification** to help users identify geometric objects and retrieve relevant fastener and manufacturing recommendations.
-The system allows users to upload an image, analyzes its features, and retrieves relevant information using a chatbot interface.

 ## 1- Image Processing and Feature Extraction
 ResNet50 is modified to serve as a **feature extractor** rather than a classifier.
 The final classification layer is removed and the model to output a meaningful **feature vector (embedding)** instead of assigning a label.
 This ensures that the model captures **important patterns in the image** without making predictions.